NBACentel: Notable faux stories

-One of Centel's more notable posts was a story falsely credited to NBA freelance reporter Brandon "Scoop B" Robinson, supposedly quoting NBA player LeBron James having stated: "It's crazy, I was bumping to '[Mo Money Mo Problems]' earlier today in the car and I had a weird feeling today was the day the feds will catch Diddy".
+One of NBACentel's more notable posts was a story falsely credited to NBA freelance reporter Brandon "Scoop B" Robinson, supposedly quoting Los Angeles Lakers forward LeBron James having stated: "It's crazy, I was bumping to '[Mo Money Mo Problems]' earlier today in the car and I had a weird feeling today was the day the feds will catch Diddy".
 Robinson stated that his contacts in the entertainment industry congratulated him on the supposed story.

-In October 2024, Durant referenced Centel in multiple tweets; in one, he replied to a profane X post directed towards him by user @JasonAWilkinson, who responded to a Centel post which included a fake quote attributed to Durant.
+In October 2024, Phoenix Suns forward Kevin Durant referenced Centel in multiple tweets; in one, he replied to a profane X post directed towards him by user @JasonAWilkinson, who responded to a post by NBACentel which included a fake quote attributed to Durant.
 Durant then replied to Wilkinson, informing him "you got centel'd".
 This exchange led to a tweet by the Merriam-Webster Dictionary humorously acknowledging the word centel'd as a verb.
 Around this time, the account had approximately 154,000 followers.
 Durant also stated that he browses the comments on the account's posts "just to truly see how many dummies come online thinking that they have high IQ".

-On 11 November, Centel posted a fabricated quote from Milwaukee Bucks head coach Doc Rivers, humorously writing that Rivers "have [sic] informed the Bucks he'll start taking coaching 'seriously' now," after the team lost eight of its first 10 games to start the 2024–25 season.
+On November 11, NBACentel posted a fabricated quote from Milwaukee Bucks head coach Doc Rivers, humorously writing that Rivers "have [sic] informed the Bucks he'll start taking coaching 'seriously' now," after the team lost eight of its first 10 games to start the 2024–25 season.
 Following the post, the Bucks would go on to win nine of their next 10 games and win the 2024 NBA Cup tournament.

-Centel "broke" a fictitious story on 21 February 2025, reporting that the Mavericks had banned fans wearing Luka Dončić's jersey from entering the team's home arena, American Airlines Center.
-This came after multiple actual instances of Mavericks fans being escorted out of home games for chanting or holding signs reading "Fire Nico", a negative response to Mavericks general manager Nico Harrison trading Dončić to the Los Angeles Lakers earlier in the month.
-Centel's faux headline fooled Cowherd, who mentioned the fake story during his show on Fox Sports 1 (FS1).
+NBACentel "broke" a fictitious story on February 21, 2025, reporting that the Dallas Mavericks had banned fans wearing Luka Dončić's jersey from entering the team's home arena, American Airlines Center.
+This came after multiple legitimate instances of Mavericks fans being escorted out of home games for chanting or holding signs reading "Fire Nico", a negative response to Mavericks general manager Nico Harrison trading Dončić to the Los Angeles Lakers earlier in the month.
+Centel's faux headline fooled Cowherd, who mentioned the fake story during his show on Fox Sports 1.